phenoscape/charaparser-unsupervised/README.md

 	At the every beginning, only those sentence whose first word is a p, could have a tag of "start", see populateSentece section.

-	* Build pattern from the lead words of the sentence
-	* Find those sentences which match to this pattern For each of those sentences,
-		* do rule based learn, all the way to the point where no further new knowledge can be learned.
+	** Build pattern from the lead words of the sentence ** Find those sentences which match to this pattern For each of those sentences, do rule based learn, all the way to the point where no further new knowledge can be learned.
 Then stop.
+        *** In rule based learn,
+        1) grow NOUNS and BDRY, and confirm tags by applying rules and clues
+        2) create and maintain decision tables

+        for each marked sentence:
+        	doit:
+        	update wordpos table (on certainty) when a sentence is tagged for the first time.
+			Note: 	1) this update should not be done when a pos is looked up, because we may lookup a pos for the same example multiple times.
+					2) if the tag need to be adjusted (not by doit function), also need to adjust certainty counts. case 1 - case 10 tagit

 * discover
 	Bootstrapping rules